Cogeneration plants at our oil sands sites

 Our cogeneration plants

 We have two cogen plants at our operations which ensure we have a reliable power source available at all times.
 Our first cogen plant is located at our Foster Creek facility and has been operational since 2003 with a maximum capacity of 98 MW.
-The second, which we started commissioning in July 2016, is at our Christina Lake facility and has a maximum capacity of 100 MW.
+The second is at our Christina Lake facility and has been operating since late 2016 with a maximum capacity of 100 MW.

 We expect cogeneration will continue to be an important part of our future oil sands development and will help us further reduce our overall emissions intensity.